(Version 1.8)

 Forbidden characters: Windows XP has different rules for what characters are legal in file names.
 Files whose names contain an asterisk, backslash, or question mark appear to be inaccessible under Windows XP.
 Files whose names contain a colon or semicolon are accessible from a Cygwin command line, but they cannot be opened in Windows Explorer.
 If Joliet is used, forbidden characters are suppressed; consequently, the files are accessible under Windows but they do not validate because their names were changed.

-Unreliable: UDF support is experimental.
-Windows XP sometimes has problems reading UDF discs, for reasons unknown.
+Unreliable: Windows XP sometimes has problems reading UDF discs.

-Even when –p is used, TA can fail with "permission denied" if a source directory is not writable by owner.
+Even when -p is used, TA can fail with "permission denied" if a source directory is not writable by owner.
 This problem is a consequence of how GNU cp propagates permissions and is not efficiently fixable in TA.
-The recommended workaround is to run TA as root.
+Running TA as root avoids the problem.

 Cause #2: If your working directory is on a vfat partition,